Why links break and how to prevent that from happening?

 1. Use redirects for moved or deleted pages

-2. Create a custom 404 page
+2. Build a helpful 404 page

-3. Use descriptive and stable URLs
+3. Use stable, descriptive URLs

-• Oh Dear!
+• Oh Dear (hi!)

 • Screaming Frog